Functions for handling weak pointers

 One common solution is to use Weak pointers, by which the

-is assigned to a property without incrementing the
+interface is assigned to a property without incrementing the

 reference count.
 In order to easily create a weak pointer, the following

-function was added to SQLite3Commons.pas
+function was added to SQLite3Commons.pas:

 procedure SetWeak(aInterfaceField: PIInterface; const aValue: IInterface); begin PPointer(aInterfaceField)^ := Pointer(aValue); end;